The History of Yoga

 In the Mahabharata, it’s been confirmed that:

 Meaning – Kapil is the great speaker (knower) of Samkhya and Hiranyagarbha is the speaker (knower) of Yoga.
-There is no more ancient speaker of speaker.
+There is no more ancient speaker.

-“Yoga came from the embryo of Brahma, the Creator, who rose up from the navel of Visnu – and none other’s.
-Brahma himself came out of Visnu and hence the first preceptor of Yoga is Visnu, who imparted it to Brahma.”
+“Yoga came from the embryo of Brahma, the Creator, who rose up from the navel of God Vishnu – and none others.
+Brahma himself came out of Vishnu and hence the first preceptor of Yoga is God Vishnu, who imparted it to Brahma.”

-The Blessed Lord said: I instructed this imperishable science of Yoga to the sun-god, Vivasvan, and Vivasvan instructed it to Manu, the father of mankind, and Manu in turn instructed it to Iksvaku.
+Translation – The Blessed Lord said: I instructed this imperishable science of Yoga to the sun-god Vivasvan and Vivasvan instructed it to Manu; the father of mankind and Manu in turn instructed it to Ikshavaku.

 In this millennium, the sun-god is known as Vivasvan, the king of the sun, which is the origin of all planets within the solar system.